| expand content | forums | advertise |

 Cons

-Private.
-Only you and the people you send the torrent to know about your torrent.
-Your IP address must not change.
-IP addresses can change if you use a dial-up connection and need to manually reconnect to the Internet.
-If you are using a broadband router, your IP address would most likely not change.
+If you are using a broadband router such as 2Wire, Linksys, DLink, Belkin, etc, chances are that your IP address never changes unless you restart your router.
 If it does, it can be somewhat subverted with services like No-ip but the downloaders will be need to be told specifically to refresh their DNS when your IP changes

 No control over who can connect to the tracker (unless a firewall is used, advanced).
 Anyone can connect to your tracker and share their torrent IF and only IF they know your IP address and port number.
 And you wouldn't know - as uTorrent has no interface to show what is going on in the tracker!

-However, the occurrence of this is very unlikely as the person would need to know your IP address and port.
+However, the occurrence of this is very rare as the person would need to know your IP address and port.
 Also, the person can only use your tracker to share files from his own PC so it is a very very minor con.

 So which one should you use?
 If you are creating a torrent only to share with people you know, go with uTorrent's built-in tracker.
 Else, for torrents that you want anyone to be able to download, go with public trackers.